ElJohnnie/ElJohnnie/README.md

 :house_with_garden: I’m from Brazil.

-:books: I'm currently a REACT developer at Compass UOL
+:books: I'm currently a Front-End developer at Compass.UOL

 ## About me